 - Sleep stages – during our sleep we “roll” between light sleep, REM sleep and deep sleep however some people struggle to get into REM or deep sleep.
 REM sleep is associated with memory consolidation and learning while deep sleep is when much of our overnight repair work happens.
 It is the most restorative of sleeps and is when our heart rate and breathing rate drops and our body is deeply relaxed.

 There are a number of devices available now to help you learn about and monitor your sleep.
 I use an oura ring.
+Monitoring and understanding your sleep patterns is a really useful way of keeping you in check.

 How can a naturopath help you sleep better?